yugabyte/yugabyte-db/docs/content/preview/explore/ysql-language-features/data-manipulation.md

 type: docs
 ---

-Insert, Update, and Delete (often abbreviated as IUD) are fundamental SQL operations used to modify data in a database.
+INSERT, UPDATE, and DELETE (often abbreviated as IUD) are fundamental SQL operations used to modify data in a database.
 This page provides an overview of how to use these commands effectively to manipulate data within a database.
 You'll learn how to insert new rows into tables, update specific records based on conditions, and delete rows that are no longer needed.
 Understanding these operations is crucial for maintaining accurate and up-to-date information in your database.

 ## Setup

-The examples will run on any YugabyteDB universe.
-To create a universe follow the instructions below.
+The examples run on any YugabyteDB universe.

 <!-- begin: nav tabs -->
 {{<nav/tabs list="local,anywhere,cloud" active="local"/>}}